brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

 So `@last_source->mnt_parent` will be our hook into the destination propagation tree and each consecutive `@last_source->mnt_master` will lead us to an earlier propagation node `@m` via `@last_source->mnt_master->mnt_parent`.

-Hence, by walking up `@last_source->mnt_master`, each of which is mounted on a node that is a master `@m` in the destination propagation tree we can also walk up the destination propagation hierarchy.
+Hence, by walking up `@last_source->mnt_master`, each of which is mounted on a node that is a master in the destination propagation tree, we can also walk up the destination propagation hierarchy.

 So, for each new destination propagation node `@m` we use the previous copy of `@last_source` and the fact it's mounted on the previous propagation node `@last_dest` via `@last_source->mnt_master->mnt_parent` to determine what the master of the new copy of `@last_source` needs to be.

 The goal is to find the _closest_ master that the new copy of the source mount tree we are about to create and mount on a slave `@m` in the destination propagation tree needs to pick.
 This means we want to find a suitable master in the propagation group.

-As the propagation structure of the source mount propagation tree we create mirrors the propagation structure of the destination propagation tree we can find `@m`'s closest master - i.e., a marked master - which is a peer in the closest peer group that `@m` receives propagation from.
+As the structure of the source mount propagation tree we create mirrors the propagation structure of the destination propagation tree we can find `@m`'s closest master - i.e., a marked master - which is a peer in the closest peer group that `@m` receives propagation from.
 We store that closest master of `@m` in `@p` as before and record the slave to that master in `@n`

-We then search for this master `@p` via `@last_source` by walking up the master hierarchy starting from the last copy of the source mount tree stored in `@last_source` that we created and mounted on the previous destination propagation node `@m`.
+We then search for this master `@p` via `@last_source` by walking up the master hierarchy starting from `@last_source`.

 We will try to find the master by walking `@last_source->mnt_master` and by comparing `@last_source->mnt_master->mnt_parent->mnt_master` to `@p`.
 If we find `@p` then we can figure out what earlier copy of the source mount tree needs to be the master for the new copy of the source mount tree we're about to create and mount at the current destination propagation node `@m`.